damonphilipross/damonphilipross.github.io/about.md

 However I always make it a priority to find the right tools for the project.
 ### More Information

-You can find more detailed info with my cv or by emailing me.
+Hit me up via email for a cv or to get in touch.
 ### Contact me

 [damonphilipross@gmail.com](mailto:damonphilipross@gmail.com)